DineshDOfficial/tit/README.md

 # **TIT: Temporal Information Tracker**

-**TIT** is a **next-generation database** that integrates **version control** for your data.
+**TIT** is a **database** that integrates **version control** for your data.
 With **TIT**, you can **track, query, and manage your database** across different versions, allowing you to branch, commit, and merge data states with ease—just like working with source code in Git.
 Maintain a complete audit trail, and run powerful version-based queries.

 ---